fox-it/dissect-docs/docs/source/target-query.rst

 The **target-query** tool is one of the most prominent tools of Dissect.
-It allows you to **query a forensic image** to extract useful information from it.
+It allows you to **query a forensic image** for extracting useful information from it.
 The basic usage format is:

 .. code-block:: console